 1. In general.
 Section 408(b)(2)(C) of FFDCA provides that EPA shall apply an additional tenfold (10X) margin of safety for infants and children in the case of threshold effects to account for prenatal and postnatal toxicity and the completeness of the database on toxicity and exposure unless EPA determines based on reliable data that a different margin of safety will be safe for infants and children.
-This additional margin of safety is commonly referred to as the Food Quality Protection Act Safety Factor (FQPA SF).
+This additional margin of safety is commonly referred to as the FQPA Safety Factor (SF).
 In applying this provision, EPA either retains the default value of 10X, or uses a different additional safety factor when reliable data available to EPA support the choice of a different factor.

 2. Prenatal and postnatal sensitivity.
-There was no evidence of increased susceptibility following in utero exposure to rats or rabbits or following prenatal and postnatal exposures to rats.
+There was no evidence of increased susceptibility following in utero exposure to rats or rabbits or following pre-and post natal exposures to rats.
 There is evidence of quantitative susceptibility in the DNT study.
-However, there is low concern for the enhanced susceptibility seen in the DNT study because:
+Offspring effects (increased locomotor activity in females on PND 17) occurred at a lower dose than maternal effects (increased number of rearing events and elevated incidences of hyperactivity in females at weeks 8 and 13).
+There is low concern for the enhanced susceptibility seen in the DNT study because:

-i. Člear NOAELs/LOAELs were established for the offspring effects.
+i.
+Clear NOAELs/LOAELs were established for the offspring effects.

 ii.
-The dose-response is well defined. iii.
-The behavioral effect of concern were observed only in females on one evaluation time period.
+The dose-response is well defined.

+iii.
+The behavioral effect of concern were observed only in females on one evaluation time period. and iv.
-iv.
 The dose/endpoint is used for acute dietary risk for the most sensitive population subgroup (females 13-49 years old).
-Consequently, there are no residual uncertainties for prenatal and postnatal toxicity.

-Consequently, there are no residual uncertainties for prenatal and postnatal toxicity.
+Consequently, there are no residual uncertainties for pre- and postnatal toxicity.
 3. Conclusion.
 EPA has determined that reliable data show the safety of infants and children would be adequately protected if the FQPA SF were reduced to 1X.
 That decision is based on the following findings: